José Rodríguez Fuster: Collective exhibitions

 Fuster has participated also in many group shows.
 In 1966 he was selected for Arte Popular, a show presented by ENIA (the National School of Art Instructors), at the Centro de Arte Internacional, Havana.
 In 1975 the exhibit Cerámicas Cubanas was seen at the Museo de Artes Decorativas, Havana.
 His work was part of Graphics, Photographs, Books and Handcrafts from Cuba, seen in New Delhi, India.
 In 1997 he was in the Feria Internacional de Artesanía.
 FIART '97.
 PABEXPO in Havana.

 Community work

 The Doctor's surgery decorated by Fuster.

 Fuster has made a major contribution over 10 years of work of rebuilding and decorating the fishing town of Jaimanitas in the outskirts of Havana, where he lives.
 Jaimanitas is now a unique work of public art where Fuster has decorated over 80 houses with ornate murals and domes to suit the personality of his neighbours, he has built a chess park with giant boards and tables, The Artists’ Wall composed of a quilt of dozens of tiles signed and donated by other Cuban artists, a theatre and public swimming pools.

-Nowadays, Fuster’s art is a cherished part of Cuban culture and joins the rank of other public artworks such as that of Gaudi in Barcelona or that of Brâncuși in the Romanian city of Targu Jiu.
-He sponsors this project by the sale of his paintings and ceramics.
+His recent work is recognized as part of Cuba's public art landscape.
+His large-scale mosaic installations have frequently been compared by commentators to the public works of Antoni Gaudí in Barcelona and Constantin Brâncuși's sculptural ensemble in Târgu Jiu, Romania.
+Fuster has stated that the project has been financed primarily through the sale of his paintings and ceramic works.